TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/tamagawa_example.md

 A serial terminal application (like teraterm/ hyperterminal/ minicom) is then run on the host.
 To configure, select the serial port corresponding to the port emulated over USB by the EVM.
 The host serial port should be configured to 115200 baud, no parity, 1 stop bit and no flow control.

-The Tamagawa receiver firmware running on ICSS0-PRU1 provides a defined interface.
+The Tamagawa receiver firmware running on \if ( SOC_AM263X || SOC_AM261X)  ICSSM-PRU0 \else  ICSS0-PRU1 \endif provides a defined interface.
 The Tamagawa diagnostic application interacts with the Tamagawa receiver firmware interface.
 It then presents the user with menu options to select Data ID code (as defined by Tamagawa) to be sent to the encoder.
 The application collects the data entered by the user and configures the relevant interface.
 Then via the Tamagawa receiver interface, the command is triggered.
 Once the command completion is indicated by the interface, the status of the transaction is checked.
 If the Status indicates success, the result is presented to the user.
 ## Important files and directory structure

 <table>